REDxEYE/decima-dmf/SPEC.md

 ```
 In this example, the texture descriptor references the texture at index 0 in the [DMFSceneFile](#dmfscenefile) object's `textures` array, and the texture has RGBA channels.
 The usage type is "Unknown", as it is not yet defined in the DMFUsageType enum.

-***Note***: The usage_type field is a DMFUsageType string, which is a complex case not yet defined in version 1 of the format.
+***Note***: The usageType field is a DMFUsageType string, which is a complex case not yet defined in version 1 of the format.

 ### DMFSkeleton